eminaktas/get-of-metrics/readme.md

 get-of-metrics is a Python script for dealing the Broadcom switch metrics to extract the metrics from command line, parse the metrics and create a *.prom file for metrics to be processed by Node Exporter, Prometheus.
 Finally, visualize the metrics with Grafana.

-This version include automated  installation for Node Exporter, Prometheus and Grafana installation within Dockerfile.
+In this version, used Docker Compose to run Node Exporter, Prometheus, Grafana and the script.

+## Documentation

+Detailed installation can be found at installation.docx

-## Installation for script
+## Installation

 Python 3.7 and above need to be installed.